ThanosTsoukalas/ThanOS/README.md

 # ThanOS
 ThanOS is a simple and open source Operating System dedicated to older machines (Typically having 4GB RAM and HDD instead of an SSD).
 It is mostly based on Assembly and C and optimized for maximum performance and software compatibility.

-**WARNING!** This project is currently under development.
-Please don't download the ISO file of this operating system under any circumstances and boot your computer with it.
+**WARNING!** This project is currently under development. _Please don't download the ISO file of this operating system under any circumstances and boot your computer with it_.
 If you wish to test this project, consider the following; a) This OS is only compatible with x86 - 64bit systems, b) I strongly advise you to use a VM for testing purposes, c) If you want to use a stable version of this OS, consider checking for the 'ThanOS_secure.ISO' file.
 If not available, please be patient.
 Soon the amazing contributors and developers of this project will roll out a stable version :)

 Special Thanks
 --------